 A detention or other consequence can be given to support the learning process or to modify behavior.
 A student will be required to serve a detention once three demerits have accumulated.
-Detentions may also be issued for even one occurrence of more serious offenses, including but not limited to: excessive/extreme disrespect toward another student or teacher, having a cell phone on one's person during the school day, cheating/plagiarism, or causing harm to another student.
-Notice of detentions will emailed home to parent/guardian.
-If a student fails to bring the signed detention slip the day after it is assigned, parents will be called.
+Detentions may also be issued for even one occurrence of more serious offenses, including but not limited to: excessive/extreme disrespect toward another student or teacher, having a cell phone on one's person during the school day, cheating/plagiarism, causing physical or emotional harm to another student, and destruction of property.
+Notice of detentions will be emailed home to parent/guardian.
+A child's first detention will be served during their lunch and recess period.
+The second detention MUST be served after school from 3:00-4:00 PM on a determined date.

-Students will spend their detention time filling out a self-conduct form that will be used for goals for self improvement.
+Students will spend their detention time filling out a conduct reflection form that will be used for setting goals for self-improvement.
 The detention teacher will hold a conference with the student to discuss the new plan of action.
-Parents may also request that their child perform service for the school during this detention time.
+Parents may also request that their child perform service for the school during after-school detention time.
 This may include washing tables, stacking chairs, cleaning white boards, and similar tasks.